Heyuri/kokonotsuba/README.md

 # Kokonotsuba

 ## Required stack
-Kokonotsuba is designed and tested on debian 10, nginx, mariadb, and php7.3, and isn't guaranteed to work on any other stack.
+Kokonotsuba is designed and tested on the following stack, and isn't guaranteed to work on any other stack.
+OS: debian 10
+Web server: nginx
+DB: mariadb
+PHP: PHP7.2-PHP8.3

 If you are going to suggest pull requests, please make sure the change would work on the above stack first.

 ## On creating new instances